srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_7_Lab.md

       ]
    }
    ```

-   >**Note** : Make sure to replace the Deployment-id.
-You can find the Deployment-id from the environment details page.

 1. On the lab computer, in the browser window displaying the Azure portal, start a **PowerShell** session within the **Cloud Shell**.